SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 Create a Bootable USB for the OSX, So refer to the Guide by RehabMan [[Guide] Booting the OS X installer on LAPTOPS with Clover](https://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).

 ### Audio
-* The Sound card this Laptop uses is `Realtek ALC255`, which is drived by `AppleALC` on layout-id 3 (On High Sierra and Earlier) But Since Mojave 10.14 layout-id 3 is depricated, So you have to use layout-id 4; injection information is located in `config.plist`.
-After that You have to Install [Patched_AppleHDA](https://github.com/Siddhesh9146/Acer-E515-51G-Hackintosh/tree/master/AppleHDA_ALC225_Patched) With its HDAEnabler & CodecCommander Kext.
+* The Sound card this Laptop uses is `Realtek ALC255`, which is drived by `AppleALC` on layout-id 3.
 * If headphones are not working, please see [ALCPlugFix](https://github.com/Siddhesh9146/Acer-E515-51G-Hackintosh/tree/master/ALCPlugFix).
 You may need to replug headphone after every boot.